School(s): Health Sciences & Physical WellnessCIP Code: 51.0602

 The program is accredited by the Commission on Dental Accreditation of the American Dental Association, 211 East Chicago Avenue, Chicago, IL, 60611; phone (312)440-4653, and is registered with the State Education Department.

-Admission requirements are: CPR certification (CPR for health professionals, including adult, child and infant - no on-line courses), Sequential Math I, grade of C or better in both high school biology and chemistry.
-High school geometry is strongly recommended.
-Early applications are encouraged.
-Admission to this program is conditional upon meeting medical requirements, clearance of existing problem(s), and ability to meet technical standards (physical demands) of the program.
+ADMISSION REQUIREMENTS: CPR certification (CPR for health professionals, including adult, child and infant - no on-line courses), Admission to this program is conditional upon meeting medical requirements, clearance of existing problem(s), and ability to meet technical standards (physical demands) of the program.

 The program includes courses in liberal arts, basic dental science and clinical experience.
 All students will complete off-campus clinical assignments as part of their clinical experience.